Experience The Iron Age

 Warrior Training

-The Outdoor “Warrior Training” Activities have been designed to follow on from the classroom activities, picking up from the discussion on the Warrior skills and weaponry.
+The “Warrior Training” sessions have been designed to follow on from the mornings activities, picking up from the discussion on the skills of a Warrior with their weaponry.

-• There are other quiet activities provided for both indoor and outdoor "set ups" to keep the children occupied while waiting.
+• There are other quiet activities provided to keep the children occupied while waiting.

-If it is a 2 or 3 class booking the other class/group would begin the shield decorating while the other class/group are Warrior Training.
-The two then swap over mid afternoon to rotate the sessions.
+If it is a 2 or 3 class booking the other class/group would begin the shield decorating, while one class/group are Warrior Training.
+The two then swap over mid afternoon to rotate the classes/groups.

 Testimonials